MrAsh1/Virtual_Plant_Care_System/README.md

-Here's your properly formatted README.md file for the Virtual Plant Care System project:

 # Virtual Plant Care System

 A simple Java-based application that simulates a virtual garden, allowing users to care for different types of plants.
 This project demonstrates core Object-Oriented Programming (OOP) concepts, including inheritance, encapsulation, and polymorphism.